hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

     throw <error>;
 }
 ```
 Let us understand this code snippet better.
 The structure in lines 20-25 specifies the local chaincode transaction that is to be triggered after remote data (view) has been requested and obtained via relays.
 The function `RecordBillOfLading` expects two arguments as specified in line 24: the first is the common shipment reference that is used by the letter of credit in `trade-finance-network` and the bill of lading in `trade-logistics-network`, and the second is the bill of lading contents.
 When the `interopFlow` function is called, this argument is left blank because it is supposed to be filled with contents obtained from a view request.
 The array list `indices`, which is passed as an argument to `interopFlow` therefore contains the index value `1` (line 14), indicating which argument ought to be substituted  with view data.
 The `interopJSONs` array correspondingly contains a list of view addresses that are to be supplied to the relay.
-The `<confidential-flag>` if set to `true` will enable end-to-end confidentiality, i.e. payload will be encrypted from `trade-finance-network`'s weaver chaincode, and will be decrypted in SDK (i.e. Layer-2 client application) at `trade-logistics-network`, but relays and drivers in between will not be able to see the payload.
+The `<confidential-flag>` if set to `true` will enable end-to-end confidentiality, i.e. payload will be encrypted from `trade-finance-network`'s Weaver chaincode, and will be decrypted in SDK (i.e. Layer-2 client application) at `trade-logistics-network`, but relays and drivers in between will not be able to see the payload.
 By default this flag is set to `false`.

 | Notes |
 |:------|